gottabe-io/gottabe-cli/README.md

             name:'Debug',                       // the name of the target
             arch: 'x64',                        // the archtecture, it can be x64 or x86
             platform: 'win32',                  // the platform win32, linux etc.
             toolchain: 'mingw',                 // the toolchain used.
-In the current version only mingw is available includeDirs : [],                   // extra include directories for this target sources:[],                         // source files only for this target
+In the current version only mingw and msvc14 are available includeDirs : [],                   // extra include directories for this target sources:[],                         // source files only for this target
-            options: '-O0 -g3 -Wall',           // options passed to the compiled defines:{                           // defines -D <name>=<value>
+            options: {                          // options passed to the compiler optimization : 0,               // optimization level.
+It can be between 0 and 3
+                debug : 3,                      // debug level.
+It can be between 0 and 3
+                warnings : 'all',               // warnings
+                other :''                       // other options passed directly to the compiler },
+            defines:{                           // defines -D <name>=<value>
                 'DEBUG' : '',
                 'BUILDING_EXAMPLE_DLL' : ''
             },
             libraryPaths : [],                  // library paths passed to the linker libraries : [],                     // library names
-            linkoptions : ''                    // options passed to the linker
+            linkoptions : {                     // options passed to the linker
+                debugInformation : true,       // disables generating debug information.
+Default is true other : ''                      // other linker options }
         },
         {
             name:'Release',